 Make The Chocolate Buttercream

-In a stand mixer fitted with a paddle attachment, whip butter on medium speed until creamy and light in color, about four minutes.
-Scrape down the bowl and paddle and turn the mixer to low, then add powdered sugar, cocoa powder, milk, salt, and vanilla extract.
-Increase the speed to high and beat for three minutes.
+- In a stand mixer fitted with a paddle attachment, whip the butter on high speed until creamy and light in color, about five minutes.
+Scrape down the bowl and paddle and turn the mixer to low, then add the powdered sugar, cocoa powder, milk, vanilla extract, and salt.
+Continue mixing on low speed until fully combined and uniform, 2-3 minutes, scraping down the bowl and paddle as needed.

-Make Ahead Tips: The cupcakes can be made ahead and stored at room temperature, covered with plastic wrap, for up to two days.
+- The chocolate cupcakes can be made ahead and stored at room temperature, covered with plastic wrap, for up to two days.
 Alternatively, they can be stored in an airtight container in the freezer for up to two months.

-The buttercream recipe can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
-When you’re ready to use it, re-whip with your stand mixer.
+- The chocolate buttercream recipe can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
+When you’re ready to use it, bring it back to room temperature and re-mix with your stand mixer on low speed to bring it back to frosting consistency.